There are two major determinants of whether you will make money on a business acquisition:

 Assessing the potential return on a new investment?
 Add these items to your final due diligence checklist to know exactly what you are getting.

-- What do you bring to the table?
-Identify your areas of expertise and compare them to those already in the company.
+- Identify your areas of expertise and compare them to those already in the company.
 The higher the discrepancy, the more value you are likely to add.

 - Identify if you are an expert at changing people’s mindsets or an expert at doing things yourself.
 Most people are oriented towards one or the other.